pennaerial/FirstLastName-PennAir2023Vision/Instructions.md

 # Submission

 Please **submit a zip file** containing your code on the google form with your application by **11:59 p.m.
-Wednesday, September 14th**:
+Thursday, September 14th**:

 Please include your full name in the title of your zip file.